 - paints (we used tempra sticks since they dry very fast and this green piant)

 P.S.
 Julia (11 yr) hand-drew these turtle body parts cut-outs!
-She definitely has an artistic side and a patience to do it too!
-Thank you Julia!
+She definitely has an artistic side and the patience to do it too!
+Thank you, Julia!

 How to Make this Toddler-Friendly Recycled DIY

-- Color the bottom of a paper plate green.
+- Turn the paper plate over and color the bottom of the plate green.

 - Over the buttons, glue brown or tissue paper.

-- Print the parts of a turtle on a light green paper or on white paper and offer a child to color them.
+- Print the parts of a turtle on light green paper or white paper and offer a child to color the parts brown.